NICMx/Jool/doc/usr/en/464xlat.md

 This address lies within the body of an HTML file, not a network or transport header.
 It is not viable for a NAT64 to support translation of all existing application protocols.

-Clicking the latter version of the link from an IPv6-only node via a NAT64 will result in failure, because the node doesn't have an IPv4 stack with which to access `203.0.113.24`. `www.jool.mx` works fine because the DNS64 appends the NAT64 prefix once the node asks about it; on the other hand, if all the node has is `203.0.113.24`, it can't really tell it's talking via a NAT64, much less know which prefix should be appended.
+Clicking the latter version of the link from an IPv6-only node via a NAT64 will result in failure, because the node doesn't have an IPv4 stack which to access `203.0.113.24` with. `www.jool.mx` works fine because the DNS64 appends the NAT64 prefix once the node asks about it; on the other hand, if all the node has is `203.0.113.24`, it can't really tell it's talking via a NAT64, much less know which prefix should be appended.

 [464XLAT](https://tools.ietf.org/html/rfc6877) is a technique meant to address this limitation.
 It appends an SIIT to the path, which mirrors the NAT64's work, which grants a controlled amount of clients a fallback IPv4 stack to access IP literals with.